Netherlands: Netherlands and the Low Countries

-The countries that comprise the region called the Low Countries (Netherlands, Belgium, and Luxembourg) all have comparatively the same toponymy.
+The countries that constitute the region called the Low Countries (Netherlands, Belgium, and Luxembourg) all have comparatively the same toponymy.
 Place names with Neder, Nieder, Nedre, Nether, Lage(r) or Low(er) (in Germanic languages) and Bas or Inferior (in Romance languages) are in use in low-lying places all over Europe.
 The Romans made a distinction between the Roman provinces of downstream Germania Inferior (nowadays part of Belgium and the Netherlands) and upstream Germania Superior.
 Thus, in the case of the Low Countries and the Netherlands, the geographical location of this lower region is more or less downstream and near the sea, compared to that of the upper region of Germania Superior.
 The designation 'Low' returned in the 10th-century Duchy of Lower Lorraine, which covered much of the Low Countries.

 The Dukes of Burgundy used the term les pays de par deçà ("the lands over here") for the Low Countries.
 Under Habsburg rule, this became pays d'embas ("lands down here").
 This was translated as Neder-landen in contemporary Dutch official documents.
 From a regional point of view, Niderlant was also the area between the Meuse and the lower Rhine in the late Middle Ages.
 From the mid-sixteenth century, the "Low Countries" and the "Netherlands" lost their original deictic meaning.

 In most Romance languages, the term "Low Countries" is officially used as the name for the Netherlands.